noah-janzen/master-thesis/README.md

-# Implementing and Evaluating Adaptive News Recommenders to Optimize User Experience in graphworks.ai
+# Implementing and Evaluating Adaptive News Recommenders in graphworks.ai

 ## Abstract